Nursing students like Morgann thrive, learn with summer work

 Juniors and seniors from four-year nursing programs are eligible to apply.
 Students from two-year nursing programs must have completed their first year of school.
-Apply online carle.org/nursing by February 21 for internships that begin June 3.
+Apply after the first of the year.

 “The leaders I worked under learned about my weaknesses,” Graham said.
 “Then they took my weaknesses and viewed them as an opportunity to help me grow.”

 Graham, who was born at Carle, says working as a healthcare tech gave her an appreciation for teamwork.
 Her shadow days gave her insight into making the big transition from classroom to bedside.